bioinf-mcb/Metagenomic-DeepFRI/README.md

 ## 💡 Usage
 ### 1. Prepare structural database
 #### 1.1 Existing `FoldComp` databases
-The PDB database will be automatically downloaded and installed during first run of `mDeepFRI`.
+The PDB database will be automatically downloaded and installed during the first run of `mDeepFRI`.
 The PDB suffers from formatting inconsistencies, therefore during PDB alignment around 10% will fail and will be reported via `WARNING`.
-We suggest coupling PDB search with predicted databaes.
+We suggest coupling PDB search with predicted databases, as it massively improves the structural coverage of the protein universe.
+A good protein structure allows DeepFRI to annotate the function in more detail.
+However, the sequence branch of the model has the largest weight, thus even if the predicted structure is erroneous, it will have a minor effect on the prediction.
+The details can be found in [the original manuscript, fig. 2A](https://www.nature.com/articles/s41467-021-23303-9/figures/2).

 You can download additional databases from [website](https://foldcomp.steineggerlab.workers.dev/).
-During a first run, FASTA sequences will be extracted from `FoldComp` database and `MMseqs2` database will be create and indexed.
+During a first run, FASTA sequences will be extracted from `FoldComp` database and `MMseqs2` database will be created and indexed.
 You can use different databases, but be mindful that computation time might increase exponentially with the size of the database.

 Tested databases:
 - `afdb_swissprot`